shuqzhang/mydrivers/README-ssh.md

 4.4 When i successfully login, there is always "PTY allocation request failed on channel 0" error.
 But it does not impact the session working.
 So just ignore it.

+4.5 (Update 2024-10-11) I upgraded the open-ssh to V_9_8, and there is some differece.
+With this version, the startup log include following printings.

+[    4.066235] random: crng init done
+/home/shuqzhan/armlinux/prefix/openssh/libexec/sshd-session does not exist or is not executable

+After i fixed the sshd-session issue, i logined in the ssh server again and got error below.

+ssh root@192.168.2.129
+root@192.168.2.129's password:
+PTY allocation request failed on channel 0
+Could not chdir to home directory /root: No such file or directory

+So I created root dir in server, and reboot.
+The second login got the correct message: ssh root@192.168.2.129 root@192.168.2.129's password:
+PTY allocation request failed on channel 0

+So, the root cause of sshd login issue was found.